 Frequently Asked Questions

-How was the PRO-CTCAE measurement system developed?
+How was the PRO-CTCAE Measurement System developed?

 Visit the Development, Testing, and Implementation page for more information.

 Selecting which symptomatic adverse events to assess and determining the time points for measurement are critical trial design decisions.
-In trials developed to date, items from the PRO-CTCAE and time points of measurement have generally been specified using an approach similar to that used to define the adverse event surveillance plan for the trial more broadly.
+In trials developed to date, items from the PRO-CTCAE or from Ped-PRO-CTCAE and the time points of measurement have generally been specified using an approach similar to that used to define the adverse event surveillance plan for the trial more broadly.
 That is, the study team reviews published data, as well as data from earlier phase trials or animal models, if available, and incorporates information about the known or anticipated on- and off-target effects of agents in a similar mechanistic class, to identify those symptomatic adverse events likely to be associated with the regimens in the trial.

-After establishing a pre-treatment baseline, more frequent PRO-CTCAE administration is generally warranted during the first few cycles of therapy (e.g., weekly reporting during the initial several months of therapy).
+After establishing a pre-treatment baseline, more frequent PRO-CTCAE or Ped-PRO-CTCAE administration is generally warranted during the first few cycles of therapy (e.g., weekly reporting during the initial several months of therapy).
 Thereafter, the assessment intervals may be extended (e.g., monthly or quarterly, depending on the regimen under study), particularly in trial contexts where the duration of investigational treatment is prolonged or where toxicities are anticipated to have stabilized.
 In summary, the time points of measurement should reflect the anticipated pattern of toxicity, and the scientific objectives of the trial.

 Can I change the recall period from ‘over the past 7 days’ to ‘in the past month’?

-At this time, we cannot recommend use of longer or shorter PRO-CTCAE recall periods.
+At this time, we cannot recommend use of longer or shorter PRO-CTCAE or Ped-PRO-CTCAE recall periods.
 The standard PRO-CTCAE recall period is “the past 7 days”.
 A recent study suggests that longer recall periods (2-, 3- or 4- week recall) are associated with small but successively increasing measurement error.
 This must be considered if recall periods longer than 1 week are going to be used in a trial for logistical reasons.